On a Generalized System with Applications to Ideal Magnetohydrodynamics: Introduction

 Our second motivation for studying \eqref{gmhd} has its origin in the work \cite{ohkitani0} by Ohkitani and Okamoto where the authors argued that fluid convection can have a regularizing effect in the global existence problem for hydrodynamically relevant evolution equations (\cite{okamoto0, hou22}).
 In particular, if we allow for arbitrary parameter values $(\la,\ka)\in\R^2$, then \eqref{gmhd} may be used as a tool to study the interplay between one-dimensional fluid convection and stretching as follows.
-Taking the curl of \eqref{inviscidMHD} yields the vorticity and current density formulation of the ideal 3D MHD equations,
+Noting that the induction equation \eqref{inviscidMHD}ii) can be written as $\bfb_t=\nabla\times(\bfu\times\bfb)$, we take the curl of \eqref{inviscidMHD}i)-ii) and use the standard vector identities